Arvindcs/SwiftUI-Animation/README.md

 <br/>
 <br/>

-Hi, I'm [Arvind Patel](https://arvindcs.github.io/), a iOS Developer 🚀 from India.
+Hi, I'm [Arvind Patel](https://arvindcodes.in/), a iOS Developer 🚀 from India.
 Beside's programming, I enjoy eating food and Watching Movies.
 I'm a creative problem solving enthusiast, with a constantly growing love for languages.

+**Check out my website:** [arvindcodes.in](https://arvindcodes.in/) - Discover two free iOS apps and leave a review! 📱

 **Talking about Personal Stuffs:**